Why do acupuncturists need insurance?

 Treatment for one of your clients has successfully stimulated energy flow along their meridians and has helped ease the symptoms of a long-standing respiratory illness.
 However, you receive a call out of the blue to inform you their symptoms have flared since the last session and a claim is now being filed against you.
-Professional treatment liability insurance can help to protect your acupuncture business against such vulnerabilities.
-Receive financial assistance for compensation, legal expenses or the medical fees you could be asked to pay.
+Your combined professional, treatment and public liability insurance policy can help to protect your acupuncture business against such problems.
+Get financial help with compensation, legal expenses or the medical fees you could be asked to pay.

 Damage or distress

 After a session of acupressure, your client discovers their t-shirt has been torn on your treatment table.
 Separately, someone slips on an unmarked wet floor in your clinic bathroom and sustains a rib injury from the fall.
 Should these clients decide to make a claim against your business, for injury or property damage, the cost of defending yourself could quickly mount.
-As a business offering acupuncture therapies, you will regularly deal with members of the public, therefore having public liability insurance could bring welcome reassurance.
+As a business offering acupuncture therapies, you will regularly deal with members of the public.
+A combined professional, treatment and public liability insurance policy could help financially if they claim.